Henry Matthew Adam: Early life and education

-He was born in London on 11 May 1911.
+Adam was born in London on 11 May 1911.
 At this time his parents were on route from Moscow to Rome and he spent his childhood in numerous European cities including Rome, Manchester and Madrid.
 From 1926 the family settled in Edinburgh and there he attended George Watson's College.

-He studied medicine at Edinburgh University, graduating MB ChB in 1935.
-He then began doing postgraduate research at the university.
+He studied medicine at the University of Edinburgh, graduating MB ChB in 1935.
+Following his graduation he undertook postgraduate research at the University.

 Career

 During World War II, he served with the Royal Army Medical Corps.
-In 1942 he was moved to do chemical research at Porton Down, but was seconded to the Scientific Inteklligence section of the US Army late in 1944 and was one of the scientific officers first entering the Buchenwald concentration camp in 1945.
+In 1942 he was moved Porton Down to undertake research.
+Late in 1944 he was seconded to the Scientific Intelligence section of the US Army and was one of the first scientific officers to enter the Buchenwald concentration camp in 1945.
 In this exercise he was to "rescue" (from the Russians) and interview the German scientists who had been working on the artificial infection of the typhus virus through selected prisoners.

-After the war he began lecturing in Pharmacology at Edinburgh University under Sir John Gaddum.
+After the war he began lecturing in Pharmacology at the University of Edinburgh under Sir John Gaddum.
 He declined various offers of professorship in England and the United States, preferring to stay in Edinburgh, but was never offered a professorship there.

 In 1954 he was elected a Fellow of the Royal Society of Edinburgh.

 Adam was also the longtime editor of the British Journal of Pharmacology.